May 30, 2018

 For unknown reasons, some people tend to have higher concentrations of bacteria in and around the eyes.
 It’s common for this excess bacteria to cause painful inflammation and irritation of the eyelids; the condition, known as blepharitis, is also often accompanied by loss of eyelashes and “dandruff-like” flaking of the skin around the eyelid.

-Styes usually present as red, swollen bumps located on the edges or corners of an eyelid, and are caused by inflammation of oil-producing glands and/or a bacterial infection.
+Styes are red, swollen bumps located on the edges or corners of an eyelid, and are caused by inflammation of oil-producing glands and/or a bacterial infection.
 The inflammation causes the glands to become blocked, resulting in swelling of a portion of the eyelid; in severe cases, the whole eyelid will experience swelling and be painful to the touch.

 A chalazion also causes eyelids to become irritated and swollen and occurs as a result of a blocked meibomian gland .
 A chalazion initially looks like a stye, but soon transforms into a hard cyst.